-This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy sunflower seeds.
+This pumpkin seed bread is light and delicious with a soft, open crumb, dotted with mild and crunchy seeds.

 To make the dough, you'll combined flour, salt and fast action yeast with pumpkin seeds, pumpkin pureé and warm water.
 Next, you'll knead for about 8 minutes until springy.
 I've included tips and images below so that you'll know when the gluten is sufficiently developed.
 You'll then pop it into a bowl to rise until doubled in size.